-If you use too much QVAR AUTOHALER or QVAR INHALER for a long time your adrenal glands
+If you use too much QVAR Autohaler and QVAR Inhaler for a long time your adrenal glands

 (small glands above the kidneys) may not work as well as they should.

-If you think you or anyone else may have used too much QVAR AUTOHALER or QVAR INHALER,
+If you think you or anyone else may have used too much QVAR Autohaler and QVAR Inhaler,

 immediately telephone your doctor or pharmacist, or the Poisons Information Centre